 As you drive to the top of the 6,000 ft. pass between Virginia City and Ennis, take in the beautiful views of the Madison Valley.
 You'll be headed towards one of the world's most famous fly-fishing streams and one of the most productive ranching valleys to be found.

 Highway 287 north from Ennis follows the Madison River to McAllister, where there is access to Ennis Lake.
 At the junction of Highway 287 and Highway 2, turn left to visit the Lewis & Clark Caverns State Park.
-Take the short hike on a paved trail to see the spectacular formations inside the caves by guided tour.
 Then, passing through La Hood, catch I-90 at the Cardwell intersection and continue your loop tour by heading west to Whitehall.
-Here you can tour a modern gold mine and fish the Jefferson and Boulder Rivers.

 Next on your trip is the town of Butte.
 Take Highway 2 and its route over Harding Way to enjoy mountain scenery at a slower pace.
 The mining heritage in Butte is everywhere.
 Take in the World Museum of Mining, the Mineral Museum and the Berkeley Pit.
 Stop and eat at one of Butte's eateries before moving on.

-From Butte, take Interstate 15 north through the Beaverhead-Deerlodge National Forest.
+From Butte, take I-15 north through the Beaverhead-Deerlodge National Forest.
 If a side trip is on your mind, visit Sheepshead Mountain Recreation Area by taking exit 138 and enjoy a 7-station sensory trail.
 Handicapped accessible and fun for the whole family.

 As you continue toward Basin, watch for mining tunnels high on the canyon walls.
 Some of the old mines in Basin and Boulder now operate as radon health mines reputed to have healing properties.
 In Boulder, the stone courthouse is notable.
 Off Highway 69, 7 miles south of Boulder, you'll enjoy a visit to Elkhorn State Park.
 Miners of the gold rush era made their homes here and it still has some great photo opportunities.
 A visitor's center is open seasonally.